 PURPOSE

 Our goal is to be able to help patients quickly without having to go through many stages.
 We also have knowledge about the presence of professionals in our own region, so that we can refer to each other more quickly.
 This is partly because we have short lines of communication and it does not run through secretariats.
 We send an app and there is an answer.
 We also try, for example, to form a network with clear lines of communication, such as between the UMC Groningen and the Antonius Hospital in Sneek.
 We are also trying that in Enkhuizen.
 You can consult with each other more easily and avoid duplication of effort.
-This way we can refer patients quickly and they are helped faster and better.
+In this way we can refer patients quickly and they are helped faster and better.

 CONNECTION